stock2shop/cart/README.md

     />
 ```

-_TODO: define key value meta for display_
+`TODO: define key value meta for display`

 #### Input

-_TODO: define possible form fields that can be used to capture additional info at checkout._
+`TODO: define possible form fields that can be used to capture additional info at checkout.`

 ### CSV

-A component to define data in a csv format, rather than using properties
+A component to define data in a csv format, rather than using component properties or the API.

 All csv headers can be properties on `s2s-add`.
 Regardless of which component you use, data is saved to a global state `store` and not in the component.